Essential Magnetohydrodynamics for Astrophysics: Equations

 \subsection{The status of currents in MHD}

 Suppose $\bf v$ and ${\bf B}$ have been obtained as a solution of the equations of motion and induction (\ref{eqm}, \ref{indn}), for a particular problem.
-Then Amp\`ere's law ({\ctl\ref{curr}}) can be used to calculate the current density at any point in the solution by taking the curl of the magnetic field.
+Then Amp\`ere's law ({\ref{curr}}) can be used to calculate the current density at any point in the solution by taking the curl of the magnetic field.

-The {\em nature} of Amp\`ere's law has changed: from an equation for the magnetic field produced by a current distribution, as in vacuum electrodynamics, it has been demoted to the status of an operator for evaluating a secondary quantity, the current.
+This shows how the {\em nature} of Amp\`ere's law has changed\,: from an equation for the magnetic field produced by a current distribution, as in vacuum electrodynamics, it has been demoted to the status of an operator for evaluating a secondary quantity, the current.

 As will become apparent from the examples further on in the text, the secondary nature of currents in MHD is not just a mathematical curiosity.
 Currents are also rarely useful for physical understanding in MHD.
 They appear and disappear as the magnetic field geometry changes in the course of its interaction with the fluid flow.
 An example illustrating the transient nature of currents in MHD is given in {\cpr problem \ref{pr.0}}.
-Regarding the currents as the source of the magnetic field, as is standard practice in laboratory electrodynamics and plasma physics, is meaningless in MHD.
+Regarding the currents as the source of the magnetic field, as is standard practice in laboratory electrodynamics and plasma physics, is counterproductive in MHD.

 When familiarizing oneself with MHD one must set aside intuitions based on batteries, current wires, and induction coils.
 Thinking in terms of currents as the sources of $\bf B$ leads astray; `there are no batteries in MHD'.
-(For the origin of currents in the absence of batteries see {\ctl\ref{origj}}).
+(For the origin of currents in the absence of batteries see {\ref{origj}}).
 Another source of confusion is that currents are not tied to the fluid in the way household and laboratory currents are linked to copper wires.
 A popular mistake is to think of currents as entities that are carried around with the fluid.
 For the currents there is no equation like the continuity equation or the induction equation, however.
 They are not conserved in displacements of the fluid.